DavidAnson/markdownlint/doc/Rules.md

     Consectetur adipiscing elit, sed do eiusmod.

-Note: this rule looks for paragraphs that consist entirely of emphasized text.
+Note: this rule looks for single line paragraphs that consist entirely of emphasized text.
+It won't fire on emphasis used within regular text, multi-line emphasized paragraphs, and paragraphs ending in punctuation.
-It won't fire on emphasis used within regular text.
+Similarly to rule MD026, you can configure what characters are recognized as punctuation.

 ## MD037 - Spaces inside emphasis markers